U.S. Supreme Court agrees to hear credit card surcharge fee fight

 The surcharges that merchants impose can pass the cost of the "swipe fees" on to consumers.

+The New York law subjects merchants to a potential one-year prison sentence and $500 fine for imposing credit card surcharges.

+Five merchants, including a Brooklyn ice cream parlor and a hair salon near Binghamton, challenged the law.
+In 2013, U.S. District Judge Jed Rakoff sided with the merchants and blocked enforcement of the law, saying it "perpetuates consumer confusion."

-The New York-based 2nd U.S. Circuit Court of Appeals upheld that state's law in a September 2015 ruling.
+The New York-based 2nd U.S. Circuit Court of Appeals upheld the law in September 2015.

-Retailers including Kroger Co, Safeway Inc and Walgreen Co and several consumer groups had filed briefs supporting the New York merchants that challenged the state law.
+Several merchants, including CVS Health Corp and Safeway Inc, filed a brief urging the high court to take up the issue.
+Referring to the New York law, lawyers for the companies said it is a free speech violation that "suppresses business, harms the economy and disproportionately burdens low-income consumers."

+The states have said their laws protect consumers, letting customers rely on a retailer's posted prices rather than be surprised at checkout, when they may resist changing their minds about purchases.

 The court will hear arguments and decide the case in its coming term, which begins on Monday and ends next June.